subvisual/blog/pages/posts/2016/03-march/75-ruby-bits-br-bundle-open.md

   - ruby-bits
   - development
   - ruby
+intro: "If you've ever used Ruby you have probably used `Bundler` through it's command"
 ---

 If you've ever used Ruby you have probably used `Bundler` through it's command